Border League: History

 the arrival of the national championship, fearful of the effect it would have on their own competition.

-By the end of the 1996–7 season, Hawick's 43 Border titles – outright or shared – made them easily the most successful side.
-Melrose had won 14, Jed Forest six, Kelso five, Selkirk three and Langholm one.
+By the end of the 2023-24 season, Hawick's 51 Border titles – outright or shared – made them easily the most successful side.
+Melrose had won 20, Gala 12, Jed Forest 10, Selkirk 7, Kelso 5 and Langholm 1.
+Peebles have never won the Border League.

 Recent innovations have included play-offs, when the League produces a tie, and a points for tries system.

-Teams (2018–2019)
+Teams (2024-25)

-Teams will play their opponents in the pool once each (although all matches are not necessarily completed, due to fixture overcrowding), with the pool winners meeting in the final.

-Membership Issues
+Membership issues

 Following their failure to fulfil any fixtures during 2005–2006, many anticipated Duns RFC withdrawing or being replaced – either by local rivals Earlston RFC, who are the largest Scottish Borders club not to participate in the Border League, or possibly by Eyemouth RFC (who have since disbanded as a league club), St Boswells RFC or Walkerburn RFC who while being far down the national league structure, come from towns currently unrepresented.
 Calls for Biggar RFC (geographically just outside the Scottish Borders but a major Scottish club) were also made.